 16. Work for an After School Program

-If you love working with kids, you could make some extra money by working for an after school program.
+If you love working with kids, you could make extra money by working for an after-school program.
 The programs may be run by the school district, or they could be privately run.

-The pay for after school programs varies depending on the location and the type of program.
-It’s not going to be the most lucrative option, but it’s a good way to get some additional income by extending your working day a few hours.
+The pay for after-school programs varies depending on the location and the type of program.
+It’s not the most lucrative option, but it’s a good way to earn additional income by extending your working day by a few hours.

 17. Coach Sports Teams

-If you’re a sports fan, you could make some extra money by coaching a youth sports team.
-This could be a team for the school where you work, or another team.
+If you’re a sports fan, you could earn extra money by coaching a youth sports team.
+This could be a team for the school where you work or another team.

 The pay for coaching varies depending on the sport and the level of the team.
 However, most youth coaches do it more for the love of the game and the desire to work with the kids than for the money.

 Obviously, sports are seasonal.
 So this is a side gig that may last for a few months, but it most likely won’t be year-round unless you’re coaching a few different sports.
-This may be a good fit if you’re looking to make some extra money now but don’t want a long-term commitment.
+This may be a good fit if you want to make some extra money now but don’t want a long-term commitment.